 It’s unclear how much of an impact this motion will have.
 Legal experts suggest that it’s unlikely that a judge would rule to throw out the jury’s verdict, as it is a move with a high burden of proof.

-Thomas Lane, J. Alexander Kueng, and Tou Thao, the three other officers on the scene during Floyd’s arrest, are scheduled to stand trial on August 23, according to the Minneapolis Star-Tribune.
+Thomas Lane, J. Alexander Kueng, and Tou Thao, the three other officers on the scene during Floyd’s arrest, were originally scheduled to stand trial on August 23, according to the Minneapolis Star-Tribune.

 The former Minneapolis police officers face charges of aiding and abetting second-degree murder and second-degree manslaughter.
 Chauvin’s conviction suggests a trickier path forward for the officers’ defense, though the prosecution will still have to prove the extent of the role they played in an incident where the focus has largely been on Chauvin.